Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Proof of Theorem

 \section{Proof of Theorem~\ref{th:main}}

-Let us now return to the random walk on a marked tree that we initially considered, $(X^\V_n)_{n≥0}$.
-We intend to prove Theorem~\ref{th:main} by linking this random walk to another one taking place on a forest as introduced in Subsection~\ref{subsec:th2}.
+Let us now return to the random walk on $\V$ that we initially considered, $(X^\V_n)_{n≥0}$.
+We intend to prove Theorem~\ref{th:main} by linking this random walk to another one taking place on a forest as introduced at the beginning of Section~\ref{sec:strategy}.
 The strategy of the proof is the same as that presented in Section~5 of~\cite{aidekon-raphelis}, but we write it thoroughly for the sake of completeness.